 One would think that with my ability to manage my own schedule, it wouldn’t be such an issue.
 Just schedule a few breaks during the day for yourself, right?
 Not so much.
 Clients have needs too in terms of the times they have available to come in to see me.

 In addition, during the current terms of my sublease I only have a specific allotment of hours.
 Get a new office, someone might say.
 Not as easy as you think, either.
 Austin has very limited options in terms of small office space rentals.
 At the moment, I’m in the best space.

 When resources are scarce life becomes unbalanced and we compensate in other ways.
-I’ve heard from other professionals like grade school teachers the same frustrations around being so consumed with work and having to keep a tight watch on schedule that it doesn’t leave the time to take care of basic needs.
+I’ve heard from other professionals, like grade school teachers, the same frustrations around being so consumed with work and having to keep such a tight watch on their schedule that it doesn’t leave time to take care of basic needs.

 Some professions simply keep a person that busy, I suppose.
 And now I find myself in a similar situation.

 I had a friend recently who even made me bags of snacks to keep in my car to take in to work during the day so that I would have something on hand to grab in a pinch.
 It was one of the more thoughtful things that anyone has ever done for me.
 And it caused me to realize that if someone else can take that amount of time and care for me, then what really is stopping me from taking the same amount of attention for myself?

 On a day when I see clients back to back, or when I’m working with someone who is going through an especially emotionally trying time it becomes all the more critical that I, too, take care of myself so that I’m better able to care for others.
 An important life lesson.

 Therapists and others in the helping professions are used to giving and come from a place of truly wanting to help.
 But if we don’t practice our own self-care, we’re really little better off.
 I took time in September for some self-care at a retreat only to turn right around in October and November and burn myself out again.